PreMiD/Localization/en/dev/presence/guidelines.md

 # Guidelines

-When publishing Presences to this GitHub, we require you to follow a set of guidelines.
+When publishing Presences to the [Presences repository](https://github.com/PreMiD/Presences/), we require you to follow a set of guidelines.
 To some, these strict rules may seem harsh.
 However, the implementation of these rulesets will keep us and the users from running into any issues.

 # Creation